-In terms of email marketing, HubSpot is excellent at allowing you to create email marketing campaigns tailored to specific customer personas (ideal customer profiles) and nurture leads via triggered emails.
+But back to email marketing.
+HubSpot is excellent at allowing you to create email marketing campaigns tailored to specific customer personas (ideal customer profiles) and nurture leads via triggered emails and autoresponders.
 Depending on the actions taken by leads/contacts and their website behaviour, different kinds of emails and workflows will be triggered on the HubSpot platform.
-HubSpot lets you easily nurture and eventually covert leads easily through seamless and highly automated email marketing.
+HubSpot lets you easily nurture and eventually convert leads easily through seamless and highly automated email marketing.

 In conclusion, it actually comes down to your budget and what level of marketing automation you’re looking for.
 If you’re in search of a holistic digital marketing solution that has you covered for everything, then HubSpot is definitely the way to go.

 But if you’re a small business starting out and you don’t want anything other than a solid email marketing platform then try your hand at MailChimp.

 Both are fantastic platforms, we hope this article has helped you make your decision.